controlplaneio/workshop-2018-kc-seattle-secure-kubernetes-deployment-pipelines/03-Image-Signing.md

     ```bash
     docker tag $MINIKUBE_IP:30003/library/demo-api:secure $MINIKUBE_IP:30003/library/demo-api:signed
-    docker push $MINIKUBE_IP:30003/library/demo-api:signed
+    docker push $MINIKUBE_IP:30003/library/signed-demo-api:latest
     ```

+    **OSX**: If you get a "certificate signed by unknown authority" error, you need to add the Harbor CA to Docker's trusted certificates.
+    ```bash
+    mkdir -p ~/.docker/tls/${MINIKUBE_IP}:30004
+    cp harbor-ca.crt ~/.docker/tls/${MINIKUBE_IP}:30004/ca.crt
+    ```

-3. You can check your image signature by using `docker trust inspect $MINIKUBE_IP:30003/library/demo-api:signed`.
+3. You can check your image signature by using `docker trust inspect --pretty $MINIKUBE_IP:30003/library/signed-demo-api:latest`.

 4. You've signed the image already using the repository key, but this key doesn't prove your identity.
 The repository key is also unique to that image repository, so you'll create different keys for each image repository that you sign.
 Notary lets the repository key holder add other people's key pairs so that they can sign the image.